-On May 5, 2009, a scheduled contribution of \$10.8 million was made to the Trust Fund by the Government of the United States.
-On June 5, 2009, a scheduled contribution of \$2.4 million was made from the Government of the Republic of China (Taiwan).
-Investment income of \$1.1 million was earned during the fiscal year ended September 30, 2009, net of investment expenses of \$524,340, and represents a dollar weighted return on cash equivalents and invested assets of approximately 1.07%.
+On October 6, 2008, a scheduled contribution of \$10.8 million received by the Trust Fund from the Government of the United States.
+On May 5, 2009, a \$0.75 million contribution receivable at September 30, 2008, was received from the Government of the Republic of China (Taiwan).
+On June 5, 2009, another scheduled contribution of \$2.4 million was received from the Government of the Republic of China (Taiwan).
+Net investment income of \$1.1 million was earned during the fiscal year ended September 30, 2009, net of investment expenses of \$524,340.
+The dollar weighted return on cash equivalents and invested assets is approximately 1.07%.
 The Trust Fund operates under a cancellable agreement to pay a professional investment advisory firm 0.45% of assets under management.
-The Trust Fund incurred \$358,245 of fees to the investment advisory firm in fiscal year 2009, and investment custodian fees of \$166,095, which are included in investment expenses.
+The Trust Fund incurred \$358,245 of fees to the investment advisory firm in fiscal year 2009, and investment custodian fees of \$166,095, which together comprise investment expenses.